 The difficult reality awaiting the Black community in 2020 created new urgency in the development of BCASP, and required a reimagining of offerings in a virtual space.
 In this reimagined online experience, the primary focus became facilitating culturally-responsive services, workshops, and safe spaces for Black ambassadors who were on the front lines of both the COVID-19 response and the social justice movement.
 As outlined in a Columbus Dispatch article about BCASP, programming initially intended to serve those in Franklin County attracted people all over the world, including Canada, the UK, and beyond.

 Who We Serve

 Our doors are open to anyone who identifies as a “helper.”
 This includes professionals such as social workers, nurses, teachers, and human service workers but also includes those who volunteer in various capacities including mentoring, organizing, and advocacy.
 We don’t check your “helper ID” at the door because we know that when it comes to our people, we are givers and keepers of the community in many ways.

-Whether you’re working as a licensed professional, engaged in volunteer efforts, or simply taking care of family and community members, know there is space for you.
+Whether you’re working as a organizer and advocate, engaged in volunteer efforts, or simply taking care of family and community members, know there is space for you.

 Kimberly Brazwell, MA

 Amber Harris, M.Ed, LSW

 Founder, Bridgn Gaps

 Nasir Bayan, LPC, NCC, CCTP